ctnadovich/ebrevet/README.md

 ### Installation

 Install the app on your phone.
 You can find the app on both the [Apple Store](https://www.apple.com/app-store/) and the [Google Play Store](https://play.google.com).
-Search for "eBrevet".
+Search for "eBrevet".  *Make sure you have the latest version of the app installed in your phone before you start riding an event.
+If your app version is too old, you may not be able to start an event.*

 ### Settings